tepavcevic/tech-notes/README.md

 Features in development / still not implemented

 - quering data through URL (filtering and sorting)
-- insure not to assign notes to inactive users/clients
 - insure user or client cannot be made inactive if currently has assigned note(s)
 - quering users and clients through URL by name when assigning a new note
 - unit tests as system verification